Here are 10 things YOU could do which would HELP hugely:

 9. Find out what your local AIDS charity is doing to address women and HIV specifically.
 Put them in touch with Sophia if they don’t know about us.

 10. If you just have no free time but would like to help somehow, fundraising or donating money can facilitate in many different ways.
 Sophia can link you to the work of an array of organisations that work with HIV and women, and can help you decide what you would most like to achieve.
-Alternatively, it would be wonderful for us if you would like to make a donation to us at Sophia Forum or take out a regular subscription, by clicking here.
-You can also help us to get a donation from Aviva by voting in the Aviva Community Fund competition, here.
+Alternatively, it would be wonderful for us if you would like to make a donation to us at Sophia Forum.
+You can donate online through Virgin Money Giving.
 Last but not least, take a look at Professor Ruth Merttens’ personal experience of contributing to Sophia in her own area of work – and how she has made a difference.